oskarsinger/hosinger/weekly_progress.md

     * Emphasizing code structure that can be friendly to streaming/online scenarios and agnostic to data collection methods.

 * New functionality.
-    * More sub-routines for testing different modifications and augmentations of our algorithms.
+    * More sub-routines for testing different modifications and augmentations of our algorithms, including the various Gram matrix weightings discussed for CCA filtering for the biochronicity work.
     * More utility functions in the linear algebra and optimization toolkits.
     * General utility functions for file IO.
     * More plotting for both bandits and CCA.
 Specifically, matrix heat, bar, and line plots.
     * More composable data processing/serving tools for both bandits and CCA.
         * Data serving is part of the friendliness to streaming/online scenarios.
 With data servers, a model queries for a minibatch or datapoint instead of receiving the whole data set in advance.

+* Figured out that bokeh does streaming plots, which would be really nice for testing these online algorithms and presenting them to collaborators.
+Going to invest some serious time in figuring out how to use them sometime in the next month.
+If it involves too much learning curve or overhead, I may skip it.
+Also, Thibaut may be interested in implementing something like that, and I can easily provide him with the tools for interfacing with the algorithms.

 ####Questions
 * @Both: